Byrdseed

 Csu

-The California State University features:
+The California State University seal features:

 • a latin slogan Vox Veritas Vita, meaning “Voice, Truth, Life”,